beatlabs/patron/README.md

 - https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9

 #### improvement considerations
-- we can split the storing of the cached objects and the age parameter, to avoid loading the whole object in memory, if the object is already expired.
-This would provide considerable performance (in terms of memory utilisation) improvement for big response objects.
+- we can could the storing of the cached objects and their age counter.
+That way we would avoid loading the whole object in memory, if the object is already expired.
+This approach might provide considerable performance (in terms of memory utilisation) improvement for big response objects.

 ### Asynchronous